Poisoning Online Learning Filters: DDoS Attacks and Countermeasures: Evaluation

-In Table~\ref{tab:benchmarkperf}, the results demonstrate that it is a trade-off between letting attack requests through and denying legitimate requests.
+In Table~\ref{tab:benchmarkperf}, the results demonstrate a trade-off between letting attack requests through and denying legitimate requests.
 The N-over-D approach achieves a lower false-negative rate (FNR) than the Iterative Classifier, but it has a much higher false-positive rate (FPR).
 On the one hand, it means that while the N-over-D allows a smaller proportion of the attack requests through, it rejects many of the normal requests, denying a large portion of the legitimate requests.
 On the other hand, the iterative classifier has a higher FNR but a lower FPR, indicating it allows more legitimate requests at the expense of more attack requests.
+In general, although the attacker with normal traffic $\mathcal{N}$ fares slightly better than an attacker without $\mathcal{N}$ (higher error rates), the FNR and FPR in both attack scenarios are similar; results suggest that the attacks using representative traffic can be successful.